ppwwyyxx/speaker-recognition/README.md

 + bob.sp
 + bob.ap

-Note: We also have MFCC feature implemented on our own, which will be used as a fallback when bob is unavailable.
+Note: We also have a MFCC implementation on our own which will be used as a fallback when bob is unavailable.
 But it's not so efficient as the C implementation in bob.